Battle of Entebbe: Battle

 The 208th Brigade advanced on Entebbe on the morning of 7 April.
 They established a series of checkpoints along the way, and destroyed a Libyan Land Rover with eight occupants as it drove towards Mpigi.
 Two Ugandan platoons equipped with 106 mm (4.2 in) recoilless rifles and 81 mm (3.19 in) mortars put up opposition at Kitubulu, but were defeated.
 At 10:00 a Libyan Lockheed C-130 Hercules (LARAF C-130H 116) landed at the airport to attempt an evacuation.
 It picked up 30 Libyan soldiers, but was destroyed by an RPG-7 fired by an advance team of Tanzanian soldiers at the edge of the runway as it was taking off.
 All but one of the 40 people on board were killed.
 No further attempts at air evacuation were made.
 As the fighting intensified, many Libyan soldiers attempted to evacuate to Kampala.
 Most did not know how to get to the capital, and began asking civilians for help by exclaiming "Kampala" (none of the Libyans knew Swahili and few could speak English).
 Some civilians offered to assist them and instead led them to TPDF units.
 Others, believing that the Libyans were in possession of large amounts of cash, killed them and searched their bodies.

 A single Libyan convoy of two armoured cars and several trucks was able to reach the Kampala road and drove towards the capital.
+According to TPDF Major Salim Onwu, the Tanzanians expected this convoy, as a prisoner had revealed that the Libyans were planning a larger breakout.
 Eight kilometres (4.97 miles) down the road where the thoroughfare cut through a hill, a TPDF ambush was set up by Lieutenant Colonel Salim Hassan Boma, who had split his 400 men on the rear face of either side of the hill.
 When the Libyans arrived they halted their convoy.
 Their commanders, suspecting a trap, consulted each other and had one of the armoured cars open fire on the hillsides with a machine gun.
 When the action elicited no response, the armoured cars drove down the road to the other side of the hill.
+Major Onwu ordered his men to not respond and be still.
 Feeling they were not in danger, the Libyan commanders ordered their trucks to follow them.
 As they were passing through, Boma ordered his men to attack.
 The Tanzanians charged over the hillsides and opened fire, quickly setting the armoured cars ablaze.
-The clash lasted 10 minutes and resulted in the deaths of 65 Libyan soldiers.
+The clash lasted 10 minutes and resulted in the deaths of 65 to 79 Libyan soldiers.
+Despite the ambush's success, TPDF soldiers later stated that many Libyans had actually managed to escape from the destroyed convoy into the nearby bush.